Robust Transfer Learning with Unreliable Source Data: Model

 \begin{example}[Band-like Ambiguity] A further noteworthy scenario is when the probability distribution $\eta^P$ concentrates around a ``band" that is centered on an informative curve with respect to $\eta^Q$, but with some small deviation.
 A related situation is studied in \cite{reeve2021adpative}, where $\eta^P$ is approximated by a linear transfer function of $\eta^Q$.
 Suppose that there exists some band error constant $\Delta\geq 0$, which represents the deviation level, such that

 for any $x\in\Omega$.
 Then Assumption \ref{assum:ambiguity} holds with

 \end{example}

 Notably, the case of $\Delta=0$ degenerates into the perfect source scenario in Example \ref{eg:perfectSource}.
-For the proof of the statement in Example \ref{eg:BA}, see Lemma \ref{lemma:BAtoAPB}.
+For the proof of the statement in Example \ref{eg:BA}, see the Supplementary Material \citep{supp}.
 For simplicity, we assume that \eqref{eq:BA} holds over the entire feature space $\Omega$.